raphaelameaume/gsap-easings-css/README.md

 # gsap-easings-css
-Match GSAP easings with CSS cubic-bezier timing functions
+This is an attempt to bring GSAP easings functions to CSS with cubic bezier timing functions.
+This is a work in progress so you might notice slight differences.